 2. Time to engage others

-While individual idea generation can produce quality results, if you have a team that you’ll be bringing along on your journey, it’s important to involve them in the creation of the plan, since people are more committed to things they have a hand in creating.
+While individual idea generation can produce quality results, if you have a team that you’ll be bringing along on your journey, it’s important to involve them in the creation of the plan, since people are more committed to things they have a hand in crafting.

 You may also want to seek perspectives of peers, mentors, and experts outside your team to stretch your thinking.